curvedinf/RazorNetcode/readme.md

 # Using Razor in Your Project

 Razor is designed to be used as a static library.
-To link against it, add put librazor.a into your project directory, and add `./librazor.a` to your linking step next to your object files.
+To link against it, add librazor.a into your project directory and add `./librazor.a` to your linking step next to your object files.
 Ensure Razor's includes are in your project's includes directory.